camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 Image processing is the manipulation of digital images to extract useful information or to enhance visual quality.
 Image processing can assist with anything from basic photo manipuilation to complex image analysis for research.

 I was first exposed to image processing this summer at my internship.
 We were analyzing radiography scans of metal fuel plates.
-We wanted to analyze minute differences in density, but the color difference wasnt' showing up in the scans.
+We wanted to analyze minute differences in density, but the color difference wasn't showing up in the scans.
 We used an image processing technique called histogram equalization to enhance the color contrast.
 This turned the original solid gray images to a range from black and white, and we were able to continue our analysis.

 ## What's out there?

 This summer, my mentor and I originally hard-coded our histogram equalization function.
-It scanned each image one pixel at a time, several times over...needless to say, the function took *forever* to run.
+It scanned each image one pixel at a time, several times over...needless to say, the function took _forever_ to run.
 Then there was the fateful day I discovered python had an existing library that could do exactly what we wanted.
-The improved code went down from 100 lines to less than 5, and run time improved greatly.
-Moral of the story: do your research first before jumping into a project!
+The improved code went down from 100 lines to less than 5, and run time improved greatly. **Moral of the story:** do your research first before jumping into a project!

 #### What kinds of image processing techniques already exist?